kgiszczak/shale/README.md

 ### Adapters

 Shale uses adapters for parsing and generating documents.
-By default Ruby's standard JSON parser is used for handing JSON documents, YAML for YAML and REXML for XML.
+By default Ruby's standard JSON parser is used for handling JSON documents, YAML for YAML and REXML for XML.

 You can change it by providing your own adapter.
-For JSON and YAML adapter must implement `.load` and `.dump` class methods.
+For JSON and YAML, adapter must implement `.load` and `.dump` class methods.

 ```ruby